 Washington Park is a beautiful neighborhood in a central location that calls to young, active families.
-With one of the lowest crime rates in the Denver metropolitan area and highly regarded schools such as Steele Elementary, this is a perfect place for families.
+With one of the lowest crime rates in the Denver metropolitan area and highly regarded schools such as Steele Elementary, this is a great neighborhood for everyone.

 6th lowest crime rate in Denver